susanmeerdink/FLIR_thermal_tools/README.md

   * extract_coarse_image: The FLIR imagery contains a high spatial resolution and large field of view RGB imagery.
 This function scales and crops RGB imagery to match the thermal imagery.
 If a manual offset value is not provided it will crop the image based on offset values contained in header file.
   * manual_img_registration: This function helps users determine the manual offset between rgb and thermal imagery.
 See section below on more details on this function.
   * classify_rgb: This function classifies the RGB imagery using K-Means to determine the materials in the images.
 Tip: mask out areas that are not of interest to improve classification.
+  * extract_temp_for_class: This function extracts temperature values for pixels of interest.
+This is for a single image
+  * batch_extract_temp_for_class: This function extracts temperature values for pixels of interest.
+This is a directory of images.
+  * create_class_mask: This function creates a mask of K-Means classes of interest
+  * apply_mask_to_rgb: This function applies the K-Means class mask to the RGB imagery

 ## Suggested Work Order
 This order assumes you have a thermal timeseries where the camera does not move between image collections.